Late-Term-Assignment/TicTacToe/docs/DevelopmentManual.md

 Now everything should be set up and you can deploy the server with
 * `npm start`

-## Running the tests

 ## Running unit tests

-Unit testing is implemented using jest and the tests can be found in [ticTacToe.test.js](./src/logic/ticTacToe.test.js).
+Unit testing is implemented using jest and the tests can be found in [ticTacToe.test.js](../src/logic/ticTacToe.test.js).
 Use the following command to run the unit tests.
 * `npm test`